Innovations allow NHL to stage outdoor games almost anywhere

 It starts with a 53-foot refrigeration truck that feeds coolant into aluminum trays set up on the field, and while indoor facilities have ice typically an inch or so deep, outdoor rinks go beyond 2 inches to protect the surface from the elements.
 Smaller Zambonis have less impact on the ice, and covering the surface with heat-reflecting insulation tarps helps.
 The ice can be monitored with sensors that provide real-time readings to a smartphone app.

-The ideal ice temperature is 22 degrees (-5.5 Celsius), but all was fine in Denver in 2016 when it was 65 (18.3 Celsius) because officials can just turn the A/C up.
+The ideal ice temperature is 22 degrees (-5.5 Celsius), but all was fine in Denver in 2016 when the air temperature was 65 (18.3 Celsius) because officials can just turn the A/C up.

 “When we’re monitoring the air temperature we’ll just make the sheet colder,” King said.
 “If we can keep it in the in the mid-40s, it would be great.
 But we’ve got a lot of control. ...
 We have a lot of control of the truck, so we can manipulate our temperatures on the sheet with the air temperature.”